Tool use by non-human animals: In birds

-Galapagos Finches
+Galapagos finches

 Perhaps the best known and most studied example of an avian tool user is the woodpecker finch (Camarhynchus pallidus) from the Galápagos Islands.
-If the bird uncovers prey in bark which is inaccessible, the bird then flies off to fetch a cactus spine which it may use in one of three different ways: as a goad to drive out an active insect (without necessarily touching it); as a spear with which to impale a slow-moving larva or similar animal; or as an implement with which to push, bring towards, nudge or otherwise maneuver an inactive insect from a crevice or hole.
+If the bird uncovers prey in bark which is inaccessible, the bird then flies off to fetch a cactus spine which it may use in one of three different ways: as a goad to drive out an active insect (without necessarily touching it); as a spear with which to impale a slow-moving larva or similar animal; or as an implement with which to push, bring towards, nudge or otherwise manoeuvre an inactive insect from a crevice or hole.
 Tools that do not exactly fit the purpose are worked by the bird and adapted for the function, thus making the finch a "tool maker" as well as a "tool user".
 Some individuals have been observed to use a different type of tool with novel functional features such as barbed twigs from blackberry bushes, a plant that is not native to the islands.
 The twigs were first modified by removing side twigs and leaves and then used such that the barbs helped drag prey out of tree crevices.

 There is a genetic predisposition for tool use in this species, which is then refined by individual trial-and-error learning during a sensitive phase early in development.
 This means that, rather than following a stereotypical behavioural pattern, tool use can be modified and adapted by learning.

 The importance of tool use by woodpecker finch species differs between vegetation zones.
 In the arid zone, where food is limited and hard to access, tool use is essential, especially during the dry season.
 Up to half of the finches' prey is acquired with the help of tools, making them even more routine tool users than chimpanzees.
 The tools allow them to extract large, nutritious insect larvae from tree holes, making tool use more profitable than other foraging techniques.
 In contrast, in the humid zone, woodpecker finches rarely use tools, since food availability is high and prey is more easily obtainable.
 Here, the time and energy costs of tool use would be too high.

 There have been reported cases of woodpecker finches brandishing a twig as a weapon.